 According to The American Pet Products Association, 68 percent of households in America (approximately 85 million) have a pet— up from 56 percent over the past 30 years.
 Not like it’s a huge surprise, but people will do anything and spare no expenses for the pets they love.

 To say the industry has changed over this time would be an understatement.
 Take the pet food angle, for example.
 Pet food companies have, for good reason, had to step up their game in terms of quality as consumers have virtually limitless options when it comes to what they feed their animals.
 In large part, owners are seeking out non-traditional foods for their pets; fresh ingredients, made-to-order diets, healthy treats, etc. And it’s not just food.
 Grooming services, pet care, doggy daycares have also seen an increase in customers compared to past years as well as lifestyle products and services aimed specifically at pet owners.

 Not all that long ago, a pet product’s survival depended all too much on its ability to land a shelf space at the local Petco or Petsmart.
 Fortunately, those days are long gone and pet owners are no longer limited to their local pet shop’s inventory when it comes to spoiling their pets.
-Both Amazon and the pet-centric Chewy.com have, in some ways, made it easier for smaller, niche brands to become accessible on a much larger scale.
-Unfortunately, though your potential audience has become much larger, and so has your competition.
-Without a strategic plan to get your brand noticed and recognized by consumers, these online behemoths won’t help you one bit.
+Both Amazon and the pet-centric Chewy.com have, in some ways, made it easier for smaller, niche pet brands to become accessible on a much larger scale.
+Unfortunately, your potential audience has become much larger, and so have competing pet businesses.
+Without strategic pet business solutions to get your brand noticed and recognized by pet parents, competing against these online behemoths will be challenging.